 Emily, as lead counsel, obtained a "not guilty" jury verdict in State of Wyoming v.
 Timothy Larimore, Doc.
 32-667, involving a felony theft charge alleging store manager Timothy Larimore stole the company cash bank deposit.
 The Court's Judgment of Acquittal can be found here.
 In State of Wyoming v.
 Lester Brown, Doc.
 34-104, Emily, as lead counsel, obtained a "not guilty" jury verdict with respect to the felony count of burglary.
 The jury returned guilty verdicts on the misdemeanor counts of property destruction and interference with a peace officer, both of which Mr. Brown conceded.
 Mr. Brown offered to plead guilty to both of those misdemeanor counts months prior, before his preliminary hearing.
 The State declined.
 Emily's pretrial advocacy has enabled the State to reanalyze cases to avoid putting defendants through an unnecessary trial.
 In the State of Wyoming v.
 Pernisha Hayes, Emily convinced the State that Ms. Hayes was the victim - not the perpetrator.
 As a result, the State dismissed the case with prejudice.

 Recently, Emily utilized changes in the self-defense statute, coupled with the Wyoming Supreme Court's newly articulated procedure with respect to a claim of self-defense, to secure immunity from prosecution and a dismissal.
 Emily's dismissal in the State of Wyoming v.
 Ryan Wallace, Doc.
-CR-2019-1788, was the first in the Circuit Court of the First Judicial District in Wyoming.
+CR-2019-1788, was the first of its kind in the Circuit Court of the First Judicial District in Wyoming.
 Emily represented Mr. Carabajal before the District Court in the State of Wyoming v.
 Matthew Carabajal, Docs.
 34-412 and 34-461.
 Emily objected to the State's untimely request for joinder and the State's last-minute request to dismiss each docket without prejudice in order to immediately refile both as one docket.
 Ms. Robin Cooper, appellate attorney with Office of the State Public Defender, represented Mr. Carabajal before the Wyoming Supreme Court.
 Ms. Cooper used Emily's pretrial pleadings to secure a reversal of the trial court's decision to grant dismissals without prejudice in both cases.
 Emily detailed the State's abuses through pre-trial limine motions.
 Ms. Cooper utilized this detail to also secure a remand with instructions to dismiss Mr. Carabajal's two matters with prejudice.

 These notable results obtained for our clients represent a small sampling of the quality results Harris & Harris, P.C. strives to achieve for every client, every day.